pmem/pmemkv/CONTRIBUTING.md

 ------------------

 Please log bugs or suggestions as [GitHub issues](https://github.com/pmem/pmemkv/issues).
-Details such as OS and NVML version are always appreciated.
+Details such as OS and PMDK version are always appreciated.

 <a name="style"></a>